 We can all take a good guess that young people might be struggling with mental health more than ever in the COVID-19 pandemic.
 Usefully, in March and again in June-July, YoungMinds carried out a survey on young people who had particular mental health needs.
 Both surveys captured over 2,000 responses of young people.
 The second survey in June-July was answered by young people aged 13-25.

 We created an area chart to show their responses in the two periods.

 The take away

-A small proportion – around just 1 in 10 said they felt that their mental health had had improved in the pandemic.
+A small proportion – around just 1 in 10 young people said they felt that their mental health had had improved in the pandemic.

 You might be interested in other posts about COVID19.
 For infographics on the subject of mental health see 13 reasons for teen counselling and how young people feel their support network dwindles with age.